yshghid/Paper-study/README.md

 ## Papers

-1) [RWR]Clique-Connectivity: Cliques for the identification of gene signatures for colorectal cancer across population [1][1]
+1) Cliques for the identification of gene signatures for colorectal cancer across population [1][1]

-2) [RWR]GWAS: Network propagation for GWAS analysis: a practical guide to leveraging molecular networks for disease gene discovery [2][2]
+2) Network propagation for GWAS analysis: a practical guide to leveraging molecular networks for disease gene discovery [2][2]

-3) [RWR]TF: PropaNet: Time-Varying Condition-Specific Transcriptional Network Construction by Network Propagation [3][3]
+3) PropaNet: Time-Varying Condition-Specific Transcriptional Network Construction by Network Propagation [3][3]